jasononeil/dodrugs/README.md

 	Our aim is to avoid using `Reflect.callMethod`, `Reflect.setProperty`, `Reflect.fields`, `Type.getInstanceFields` or similar methods.
 We do this by using macros to generate regular imperitive Haxe for instantiating new objects.

+ 4. Minimal runtime dependencies.

+	We have a compile time dependency on `tink_core` and `tink_macro`.

+	In our runtime code, though only part of tink_core we use is `tink.core.Any`, which is a safer replacement for `Dynamic`, and will not require any extra code to be included at runtime.

 About the project
 -----------------